- Company: People in Need

 HOW TO APPLY:

-Interested candidates should send their CV and cover letter including two reference contacts from last two employments and telephone contact by email to firstname.lastname@example.org by 31st August 2018 (COB).
+Interested candidates should send their CV and cover letter including two reference contacts from last two employments via email to before 5 pm, 02 June 2019.
 Shortlisted candidates will be contacted immediately.
+No phone calls will be entertained.

 PIN promotes equal opportunities.
-Women, Dalit and Janajati candidates are strongly encouraged to apply.
+Women, Janajati and Dalit candidates are strongly encouraged to apply.